pgroenbaek/drone-python3-postgres/README.md

 # drone-python3-postgres
-This [Drone CI](https://drone.io/) plugin allows you to use `python` and `pip` in pipelines along with PostgreQSL utilities such as `psql` and `pg_dump`.
+This [Drone CI](https://drone.io/) plugin allows you to use `python` and `pip` in pipelines along with PostgreSQL utilities such as `psql` and `pg_dump`.

 ## Usage

-Create a [pipeline](https://docs.drone.io/pipeline/overview/) in Drone CI.

-The following example shows how to configure a pipeline step to use this plugin from Docker Hub:
+The following example shows how to configure a pipeline step to use the plugin from Docker Hub:

 ```yaml
 kind: pipeline